szazeski/checkfreespace/README.md

 ### Mac Intel 64-bit
 (the app isn't signed yet, so run the app in finder to accept the Gatekeeper dialog by right clicking on it and selecting open)

-`curl -O -L https://github.com/szazeski/checkfreespace/releases/download/v0.1/checkfreespace-darwin-amd64 && chmod +x checkfreespace-darwin-amd64`
+`curl -O -L https://github.com/szazeski/checkfreespace/releases/download/v1.0.0/checkfreespace-darwin-amd64 && chmod +x checkfreespace-darwin-amd64`

 Right click and open the app to approve gatekeeper for an unsigned app, then `mv checkfreespace-darwin-amd64 /usr/local/bin/checkfreespace`

 ### Mac ARM
-(currently facing build issues)
+(the app isn't signed yet, so run the app in finder to accept the Gatekeeper dialog by right clicking on it and selecting open)

+`curl -O -L https://github.com/szazeski/checkfreespace/releases/download/v1.0.0/checkfreespace-darwin-arm64 && chmod +x checkfreespace-darwin-arm64`

+Right click and open the app to approve gatekeeper for an unsigned app, then `mv checkfreespace-darwin-arm64 /usr/local/bin/checkfreespace`

 ### Windows
 Download the proper file from the release section and save it in the `C:\Windows` folder if you want it in the system PATH.